filefoxper/use-redux-agent/README.md

 ```
 The code above gives us a new style to write a <strong>useSelector</strong> and <strong>useDispatch</strong>,
 and it using <strong>useReduxAgent</strong> to do the job together.
-The [agent-reducer](https://www.npmjs.com/package/agent-reducer) transform an <strong>agent class or object</strong> to reducer,
+The [agent-reducer](https://www.npmjs.com/package/agent-reducer) transform an <strong>originAgent class or object</strong> to reducer,
 and provide a handler for usage.

 Let's analyze this code.

 The function `changeUser` and `setAddition` returns a next state, like a true reducer when it invoked.
-And also like a dispatch when you deploy it.
-This writing style let you can set arguments more friendly, and do not need an action style.
+This writing style let you trigger a dispatch like deploy a normal function, and do not need an action style.
 The current state can be retrieve from this.state.
 So, We don't have to write a reducer like this now:
 ```typescript
 ......